 Potential long term consequences of antibiotic resistance

-When estimating the burden of resistance or the impact of related policies, it is important to consider the potential long term consequences of antibiotic resistance.
-The flowchart below depicts the potential long term burden of resistance if no interventions or new antibiotics were added to the system.
+When estimating the burden of resistance or the impact of related policies, it is important to consider the long-term consequences of antibiotic resistance.
+The flowchart below provides an overview of long-term burden of resistance if no interventions or effective antibiotics were to be added to the system.

 The resources below have been divided into the following tables: